 Rector (Senior Pastor)

 When you ask Tim why he became a minister, his short answer is “What a privilege it is to get front row seats to watching God at work in a person’s life”!

 Tim and his wife Laurie began their time with us at Little Trinity in March of 2013.
 They are parents to two boys Joshua (14) and Kaleb (13) who teach them richly of God’s love for us.
-Tim loves working with his hands, and so when he’s not carrying out his responsibilities as pastor you’ll find him in his garage working on a motorcycle or keeping up the repairs on their home.
+Tim loves working with his hands, and so when he’s not carrying out his responsibilities as pastor you’ll find him in his garage or keeping up the repairs on their home.
 He is an avid fan of the Green Bay Packers, and pursues snowboarding in the winter, and golf and fishing in the summer.

 Tim graduated in 2001 from Wycliffe with an MDiv, which followed a BSc in Biochemistry / Chemistry from the University of Western Ontario .